-All applicants for employment will be required to complete an application form containing questions about their academic and employment history and their suitability for the role.
+All applicants for employment will be required to complete the School's application form containing questions about their academic and employment history and their suitability for the role.
 Incomplete application forms will be returned to the applicant where the deadline for completed application forms has not passed.
 Should there be any gaps in academic or employment history, a satisfactory explanation must be provided.
-A curriculum vitae will not be accepted in place of the completed application form.
+A CV will not be accepted in place of the completed application form.

-Applicants will receive a job description and person specification for the role applied for.
-Application forms, job descriptions, person specifications and the School's Child Protection Policy are available to download from the School's website and can be forwarded to applicants on request.
+Applicants will receive a job description and person specification (if appropriate) for the role applied for and the School's Safeguarding and Child Protection Policy and Procedures are available on the School's website.

 The applicant may then be invited to attend a formal interview at which his / her relevant skills and experience will be discussed in more detail.
+The interview panel will include a member of staff trained in safer recruitment interviewing.